 Nokia is back in the mobile phone competition, and this time round, it is making Android smartphones.
-Nokia, owned by HMD Global based in Finland, made one of the most affordable Android smartphones in 2017, i.e. Nokia 6, It has now released its successor for 2018, i.e. Nokia 6 (2018), which is alternatively known as Nokia 6.1 (2018) or simply ‘the new Nokia 6’.
+Nokia, owned by HMD Global based in Finland, made one of the most affordable Android smartphones in 2017, i.e. Nokia 6, It has now released its successor for 2018 which is the Nokia 6 (2018), also alternatively known as Nokia 6.1 (2018) or simply ‘the new Nokia 6’.

 Nokia 6 (2018) has closed similarities in design department with its predecessor Nokia 6.
 The phone has got sold metal design construction involving sharp edges, and it has got a thinner profile and flat sides.
 Both the phones are not exactly the same anyway, as the latest one is relatively shorter, but both give the same feeling.
 On the whole, Nokia 6 (2018) design seems a bit durable, as the sharp edges in this phone provide it more of a masculine appearance.
 Still, we do feel that Nokia 6 (2018) design seems a bit conservative, especially when we look into the sleeker glass-and-metal construction of Motorola Moto G6 and its siblings, which overall provide a more premium feel.